 Mobile Engineering Education Lab

-The ME2L program trains University engineering students to provide engaging activities to foster your student's curiosity about engineering topics.
-Our engineering students visit classrooms and facilitate 1-hour grade-appropriate, interactive lessons for K-5th grade.
+The ME2L program trains University engineering students to provide engaging activities to foster curiosity about STEM topics.
+Our engineering students visit Washoe County School District classrooms and facilitate 1-hour grade-appropriate, interactive lessons for kindergarten through fifth grade.

 What ME2L Offers